ChillarAnand/avilpage.com/posts/2022/11/common-crawl-laptop-subset.md

 $ wget https://data.commoncrawl.org/cc-index/table/cc-main/warc/crawl=CC-MAIN-2022-40/subset=warc/part-00000-26160df0-1827-4787-a515-95ecaa2c9688.c000.gz.parquet
 ```

 We can use Python pandas to read the parquet file and filter out telugu language web pages.
-Columnar index has `content_languages` column which can be use to filter out telugu pages.
+Columnar index has `content_languages` column which can be used to filter out telugu pages.

 ```bash
 $ python -c """